• Liberty Central School District will be closed in recognition of Memorial Day on Monday, May 29.

 Learning Targets

 Objectives describe what students are expected to learn as a result of instruction.
 Learning targets are objectives that are written in student-friendly language.
-These targets focus the learning and clearly describe what students will learn and be able to do by the end of a class, unit, project, or even a course.
-Teachers post learning targets for each lesson and take time to identify key vocabulary and intended outcomes.
+These targets focus the learning and clearly describe what students will learn and be able to do by the end of a class, unit, project or even a course.
+Teachers post learning targets so students have a clear understanding of what they need to learn, know and be able to do at the end of each lesson.

 Delivery of Instruction